-In this tutorial we will show you how to install TeamViewer on Debian 8 Jessie server.
-For those of you who didn’t know, TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers.
-Versions are available for the Microsoft Windows, OS X, Desktop Linux, iOS, Android, Linux, Windows RT and Windows Phone operating systems.
+In this tutorial, we will show you how to install TeamViewer on Debian 8 Jessie server.
+For those of you who didn’t know, TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing, and file transfer between computers.
+Versions are available for Microsoft Windows, OS X, Desktop Linux, iOS, Android, Linux, Windows RT, and Windows Phone operating systems.
 It is also possible to access a machine running TeamViewer with a web browser.
 While the main focus of the application is remote control of computers, collaboration and presentation features are included.

 - Remote QuickSteps.
 Save yourself hundreds of clicks with one-click shortcuts for your most-used remote support actions.
 (Premium and above)

 - Service case notifications.
-Take swift action on pop-up and email notifications.
+Take swift action on pop-ups and email notifications.
 Delegate tasks faster, for more effective IT support.
 (Business and above)

 - Remote Sticky Note.
 Leave a message behind for a more personal customer relationship.

 - Provides screen sharing with frame rates up to 60 fps (frames per second).
 No stuttering, no lag.

 - Intelligent connection setup.
 Connect with the best possible quality via automatic intelligent system adjustments, based on your network conditions and system hardware.

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt-get commands in the terminal: